Create and Manage Tenants

 groups:

 Apply the applicable manifests.
-If you skipped creating a user namespace or Settings resource in step 2, omit those commands.
+If you skipped step 2, omit the Settings and Secret commands.

 # Apply Tenant (always required)